Boston University vs. Holy Cross Predictions & Picks - Women's Patriot Tournament Championship

 Published: Mar.
 10, 2023 at 7:38 PM EST|Updated: 2 hours ago

-Sunday's contest between the Boston University Terriers (24-7) and the Holy Cross Crusaders (23-8) at Case Gym has a projected final score of 64-57 based on our computer prediction, with a favored Boston University squad securing the victory.
-Game time is at 12:00 PM ET on March 12.
+Sunday's game between the Boston University Terriers (24-7) and Holy Cross Crusaders (23-8) squaring off at Case Gym has a projected final score of 64-57 (according to our computer prediction) in favor of Boston University, who is listed as the favorite by our model.
+The game will tip off at 12:00 PM ET on March 12.

-In their last outing on Thursday, the Terriers earned an 84-68 victory against Army.
+Their last time out, the Terriers won on Thursday 84-68 against Army.

 Boston University vs. Holy Cross Game Info